-Bark Debuts New Sentiment Insights Feature in Parent Dashboard
+A New Text Message Monitor for Sentiment Insights in Bark’s Parent Dashboard

-We’re proud to announce a game-changing new feature for all Bark families that is now available on the Parent Dashboard.
+We’re proud to announce a game-changing new text message monitor feature for all Bark families that is now available on the Parent Dashboard.
 Your kids spend a lot of time on their devices communicating with the outside world through texts, social media posts, and more.
 But outside of alerts to potential issues, you may not know what their online world really looks like — and how it may be affecting them.
-This new feature will help you recognize trends and learn how your child is expressing themselves in a more nuanced way than asking the usual, “How was your day?”
+This new child text message monitoring feature will help you recognize trends and learn how your child is expressing themselves in a more nuanced way than asking the usual, “How was your day?”

 On average, 87% of a child’s messages are neutral, and positive interactions outnumber negative conversations 10 to 1.
 So, how can parents make sense of the data they receive in the chart?
 You may be able to see patterns emerge.
 For example, if your normally peppy kid always seems to engage in negative conversations on Tuesdays, you could consider talking about the classes they have that day to find out if anything’s wrong.
 You may also be able to see changes over time — if positive interactions increase as the school year goes on, for instance, it may be an indication that they’re adjusting well.